Isaac (footballer, born April 2004)

-Isaac Rodrigues de Lima (born 24 April 2004), known as Isaac, is a Brazilian footballer who plays as a forward for Fluminense.
+Isaac Rodrigues de Lima (born 24 April 2004), known as Isaac, is a Brazilian footballer who plays as a forward for Athletico Paranaense.

 Club career

 Born in Teresina, Isaac initially played football for a school in his local neighbourhood, before switching to futsal at the age of nine.
 At the age of fifteen, he joined River Atlético Clube in Piauí, where his brother, Jean Carlos, was playing.
 The following year, he was considering quitting the sport, before being offered a trial at top flight club Fluminense.
 Initially reluctant, his brother convinced him to attend, and he joined the club in February 2021, following a successful trial.

 He made his debut for Fluminense on 18 January 2023 in a 1–0 Campeonato Carioca win over Nova Iguaçu, coming on as a substitute for Lima.